How OpenAI Showed Silicon Valley’s Ugly-Side

 If you come at the king…

 Wasn’t the corporate structure of OpenAI designed to prevent scenarios exactly like this?
-In years past, Altman had used the board’s authority to reassure sceptics about his position in the organisation.
+In years past, Altman had used the board’s authority to reassure skeptics about his position in the organization.
 “The board can fire me, and I think that’s important,” he told the interviewer at a Bloomberg conference.

 What caused Ilya’s change of heart?
-What assurances was he given about the future of the company, the direction of OpenAI’s research, or the strategic direction?
+What assurances were he given about the future of the company, the direction of OpenAI’s research, or the strategic direction?

 What was the reason that Ilya and Helen wanted to remove Altman in the first place?
 There were a couple of very generic statements made to rule out the obvious causes, but nothing which really points to the cause.

-What of Altman’s Co-Founder and donor, Elon Musk, who has been a vocal critic of OpenAI’s recent direction?
+What about Altman’s co-founder and donor, Elon Musk, who has been a vocal critic of OpenAI’s recent direction?
 Why was he unusually reluctant to weigh in on the debate?

 Unfortunately, we don’t know the answers to any of these questions, which is in itself a huge red flag.